- Enticing performance

 That said, we haven’t seen anything close to the I-Pace’s 234-mile range in real-world use, and we’ve been downright rattled by the way the I-Pace’s state-of-charge meter—and range meter, or perhaps both—revises as it goes.
 This is all based on early-build vehicles and Jaguar says it’s been improved since with over-the-air upgrades.

 If you find a high-speed 50-kw charger, you can replenish 80 percent of the battery’s charge in under 90 minutes.
 On a 150-kw CCS charger, the I-Pace will add up to 63 EPA miles of range in just 15 minutes.
-The onboard charger has been upgraded this year and the I-Pace can now charge at up to 40 amps at 240V, for a full charge time much improved over the previous 13 hours.
+The onboard charger has been upgraded to 11 kw this year and the I-Pace can now charge at up to 40 amps at 240V, for a full charge time much improved over the previous 13 hours.